Michael Kassan: Business career

 In 1986, Kassan entered the entertainment business as the President and COO of International Video Entertainment, a home video company which now comprises a large portion of Lionsgate.

 In 1994, Kassan joined Initiative Media Worldwide as President/COO and Vice-Chairman.
 In that role, Kassan emphasized strategic management of diversified portfolios and helped grow media billings from $1.5 billion to over $10 billion.

 In 1997, he was named one of the top media executives in America by Advertising Age Magazine.

 In 2019, Kassan was inducted into the American Advertising Federation’s Hall of Fame, which is considered the highest honor in advertising.
 In 2018 was honored on Adweek’s “Power 100” list and on Variety’s index of the 500 most influential business leaders shaping the global entertainment industry.
 Michael has also been named to The Hollywood Reporter’s “Silicon Beach 25” [32] list of the most powerful digital players in L.A.

 MediaLink

 Kassan founded MediaLink in 2003 as advertising, marketing, content, sales, service and commerce become more closely linked through technology.
 In 2017, Ascential plc acquired MediaLink in a deal valued at up to $207 million, expanding the company’s purview to a global stage.
 It has over 125 operators working out of offices in New York City, Los Angeles, Chicago and London.
 The company now offers agency reviews, executive search, talent advisory, data and technology solutions, corporate and brand transformation, trade marketing and financial due diligence.
 In 2021, MediaLink was acquired by United Talent Agency, bringing together MediaLink’s strategic advisory services with one of the world’s largest talent agencies.

-Since 2010, MediaLink has become a leader in steering large advertisers through ad agency review processes.
+Kassan and UTA parted ways in March of 2024.